bamford/spatial-transformer-tensorflow/README.md

 </div>

 ### RestrictedTransformer
 example_affine.py shows how to use RestrictedTransformer.
 This behaves similarly to AffineTransformer, but takes more directly comprehensible parameters, designed in such a way as to restrict possible transformations.
 The transformation parameters, `theta`, are (`x_scale`, `y_scale`, `rotation`, `x_translation`, `y_translation`), where the scales are logarithms of the actual scale factor and the rotation is given as tan(angle/2).
 This prevents reflections and limits rotations to ±180 degrees.
 The parameterisation also makes it easier to apply further external restrictions on the transformations (e.g. not allowing rotations, only allowing isotropic scaling, etc.).

+By default the transformations are applied in the order: scale, then rotate, then translate.
+This is appropriate (and vital) when reintroduce transformations to a 'standardised' image.
+However, for transforming an input image to a 'standardised' (centred, derotated, circularised) format, the reverse order is required: translate, then rotate, then scale.
+This is available by specifying `reverse=True`.
+Note that previously only the 'reverse' order was implemented; the default behaviour was changed in commit 7b5f28 on 2020-11-22.

 <div align="center">
   <img src="imgs/restricted0.png">